 Description: The National Historical Park was created to protect several historically significant locations in the Shenandoah Valley of Northern Virginia, notably the site of the American Civil War Battle of Cedar Creek and the Belle Grove Plantation.

 Some of the local roads recommended by map publishers & GPS devices are unsafe for passenger cars.
-Please use our directions below to avoid getting lost or stuck.
+Please review our directions on our website, to avoid getting lost or stuck.

 Nageezi, NM 87037

 Description: The park is located in northwestern New Mexico, between Albuquerque and Farmington, in a remote canyon cut by the Chaco Wash.
 Containing the most sweeping collection of ancient ruins north of Mexico, the park preserves one of the most important pre-Columbian cultural and historical areas in the United States.